 Notice how every four leafed petal goes together to create a gorgeous bloom.
 Enhancing the notion that individually we are beautiful, but together we are even better.

-Enjoy this little video I created and let me know if you have any questions in the comments below.
+Enjoy this little video I created from 2021 and let me know if you have any questions in the comments below.
 Have you ever been to a lilac garden and seen thousands of lilacs in bloom at the same time?